-All of us are aware of this repository table SNP_SESSION in ODI, the unattractive component that shows lots of rows and numbers and dates, often just helps only to find a specific information and then we are done with it.
-In an environment where overnight several incremental loads consume around 6 hours daily, it generates lots of logs and data and writes to all of the repository tables, including session level details in SNP_SESSION.
-All information of every session like rows processed, rows inserted, rows updated, period and filter variables used, duration taken, start time, end time – are logged in SNP_SESSION.
+All of us are aware of this repository table SNP_SESSION in ODI, the unattractive component that shows lots of rows and numbers and dates, often just helps only to find specific information, and then we are done with it.
+In an environment where overnight several incremental loads consume around 6 hours daily, it generates lots of logs and data and writes to all the repository tables, including session level details in SNP_SESSION.
+All information of every session like rows processed, rows inserted, rows updated, period and filter variables used, duration taken, start time, end time - are logged in SNP_SESSION.